DFXswiss/docs/src/en/faq.md

 4. select DFX.swiss
 5. click on Menu in the top right corner
 6. select transactions

-All transactions made and their status will then be displayed.
+All completed transactions and their status are then displayed.
+In the transaction overview, it is also possible to assign unassigned transactions manually at a later date.
+If a specific transaction cannot be found, the "my transaction is missing" button should be used.